ThomasPrior/FlexpoolInfo/README.md

     name_override: (optional) name to identify your wallet instead of your miner address.
 ````

-Please note that the Ethermine API accepts the address in two formats:
+Please note that the Ethermine API accepts the address in three formats:

 - ETH: 42 characters beginning with 0x
 - XCH: 62 characters beggining with xch1